 It’s likely to be the most authentic French bistro in The Netherlands – at least from what I’ve encountered so far.

 The Coquille St Jacques and sweetbread Vol au vent couldn’t have been any more French, as was the owner who served and kept us company for the time we were there.
-We had the place entirely to ourselves for the duration of lunch, which alone was priceless luxury, though I hope that’s not an bad omen of sorts as it was all quite memorable.
-I’m quite looking forward to the next time I get to call on them again and feel more hopeful about The Netherlands — if it’s good enough for the President of France, surely it’s good enough for us proletariat folk.
+We had the place entirely to ourselves for the duration of lunch, which alone was priceless luxury, though I hope that’s not a bad omen of sorts as the whole experience was all quite memorable.
+I’m rather looking forward to the next time I get to call on them again, and now feel more hopeful about The Netherlands — if it’s good enough for the President of France, surely it’s good enough for us proletariat folk.